 - .1 In order to preserve large land parcels within the rural areas, subdivision under section 514 of the Local Government Act (Subdivision of Land for Relatives) will generally not be supported on parcels less than 25 ha in size that are located outside the ALR.
-Any new parcels created by subdivision under this section shall be at least 1 ha or larger in size, unless approved by the Environmental Health Officer. - .2 On ALR lands, agricultural uses are subject to the Agricultural Land Commission Act (ALC Act) and ALR Regulations.
+Any new parcels created by subdivision under section 514 shall be at least 1 ha or larger in size. - .2 On ALR lands, agricultural uses are subject to the Agricultural Land Commission Act (ALC Act) and ALR Regulations.
 Agricultural uses are supported in all designations within the ALR.
-Outside ALR lands, agricultural uses are supported to an intensity compatible with surrounding uses. - .3 The CSRD recognizes existing residential uses in rural areas, on lands designated Rural Residential (RR) and Medium Density (MD).
-Further designation of RR and MD lands is not supported outside Malakwa. - .4 Prior to supporting any OCP redesignation or rezoning that will increase water use on a property, the CSRD may require a hydro-geological impact review and assessment on the quantity and quality of water resources as specified in the CSRD Development Approval Information Bylaw.
-A qualified professional engineer or geoscientist with proven knowledge and experience in groundwater management must provide a written statement, through a hydro-geological impact assessment, verifying the long term reliability of the water supply for the proposed development.
-The assessment must also verify that there will be no significant negative impacts on other water supplies and properties (refer to section 6). - .6 Minimize impacts and protect open space by encouraging: clustered development; and open space networks with trails through developments leading to public and commercial uses, parks, and other trails. - .7 Any subdivision proposed in the Plan area must comply with CSRD's Subdivision Servicing Bylaw (as amended from time to time). - .8 All new construction in the Plan area will be required to obtain a building permit in accordance with CSRD's Building Bylaw (as amended from time to time). - .9 New development proposals may require a development permit as per the requirements in section 6 of this Bylaw. - .10 New development shall have adequate space for emergency access, except for properties with no legal road access (i.e., water access only parcels). - .11 Home occupations are permitted as an accessory use in all designations where residential use is permitted, provided that these uses are compatible with the character of the area, do not present a potential conflict with surrounding properties, and comply with pertinent bylaws and Acts.
+Outside ALR lands, agricultural uses are supported to an intensity compatible with surrounding uses. - .3 The Plan designates existing higher density residential uses as Rural Residential (RR) and Medium Density (MD).
+Further designation of RR and MD lands is generally not supported outside Malakwa. - .4 Prior to supporting any OCP redesignation or rezoning that will increase water use on a property, the CSRD may require a hydro-geological impact review and assessment on the quantity and quality of water resources as specified in the CSRD Development Approval Information Bylaw.
+A qualified professional engineer or geoscientist with proven knowledge and experience in groundwater management must provide a written statement, through a hydro-geological impact assessment, verifying the long-term reliability of the water supply for the proposed development.
+The assessment must also verify that there will be no significant negative impacts on other water supplies and properties (refer to section 6.9). - .6 Minimize impacts and protect open space by encouraging: clustered development; and open space networks with trails through developments leading to public and commercial uses, parks, and other trails. - .7 Any subdivision proposed in the Plan area must comply with CSRD's Subdivision Servicing Bylaw. - .8 All new construction in the Plan area will be required to obtain a building permit in accordance with CSRD's Building Regulation Bylaw. - .9 New development proposals may require a development permit as per the requirements in section 6 of this Bylaw. - .10 New development shall have adequate space for emergency access, except for properties with no legal road access (i.e., water access only parcels). - .11 Home occupations are permitted as an accessory use in all designations where residential use is permitted, provided that these uses are compatible with the character of the area, do not present a potential conflict with surrounding properties, and comply with pertinent bylaws and Acts.
 A home occupation is generally any occupation or profession carried out for gain or profit that is secondary to the residential or agricultural use of the property.
-Regulations regarding home occupations will be specified in the zoning bylaw.
+Regulations regarding home occupations will be specified in the Zoning Bylaw.